 When planning your holiday to South Africa please avoid visiting ‘Lion Parks’ or anywhere that allows you to hold and interact with Lion cubs (and other cat species).
 These establishments all have links with the Canned Hunting Trade.

 If you are looking for somewhere else to stay on the Amakhala Game Reserve then I have also been fortunate enough to stay at Leeuwenbosch Country House, which is also stunning.
 However, if you are looking for a unique and authentic African safari experience then I really urge you to stay at Woodbury Tented Camp.

 As part of your stay, you will have a final early morning game drive at Woodbury Tented Camp followed by a freshly cooked breakfast on the deck – the perfect way to end your holiday.
 Check out is at 11 am, when you can then start your drive back to Port Elizabeth to catch your flight home, ensure you book to return your rental car at Port Elizabeth Airport.

 I adored the itinerary we created for this trip and really felt it gave a well-rounded insight for my partner who was visiting South Africa for the first time.
-Across our two weeks in South Africa, we had the opportunity to see big cities, beaches and safari, visiting Cape Town at the start got the busiest portion done first while the second week was more of a chance to relax, something which of course is extremely important for your holiday.
+Across our 10 days in South Africa, we had the opportunity to see big cities, beaches and safari, visiting Cape Town at the start got the busiest portion done first while the second week was more of a chance to relax, something which of course is extremely important for your holiday.